Llanberis village with Llyn Padarn and the Dinorwig Quarry terraces above

 Llanberis sits at the foot of Snowdon — the 1,085-metre summit that draws more walkers and visitors than any other mountain in Wales — in the valley between Llyn Peris and Llyn Padarn, with the massive terraced slate quarry of Dinorwig looming above on the flanks of Elidir Fawr.
 The village was built by and for the quarry: at its peak in the 1890s, Dinorwig employed more than 3,000 men quarrying the blue-grey slate that was shipped across the world from Port Dinorwic below.
 The quarry closed in 1969, but the village has found a new economy in the millions of walkers and visitors who come annually to climb Snowdon.

 The attractions are concentrated and accessible.
-The National Slate Museum — on the old quarry workshop site, admission free — is one of the best industrial museums in Wales, with working water wheels, original equipment, and accounts of the communities that lived and died in the quarry.
-Electric Mountain, on the shore of Llyn Peris, offers tours of Dinorwig Power Station: a pump-storage hydroelectric facility built inside the mountain between 1974 and 1984, with underground caverns large enough to contain St Paul's Cathedral.
-The Llanberis Lake Railway departs from near the slate museum along the shore of Llyn Padarn.
-Padarn Country Park provides lakeside walking and the best viewpoint over the quarry face.
+The National Slate Museum — on the old quarry workshop site, normally free — is one of the best industrial museums in Wales, with working water wheels, original equipment and accounts of the communities that lived and died in the quarry; it is currently closed for a major redevelopment until around 2027, with some of the collection on show at Penrhyn Castle in the meantime.
+Dinorwig Power Station, a pumped-storage hydroelectric facility built inside the mountain between 1974 and 1984 with underground caverns large enough to contain St Paul's Cathedral, still operates but is no longer open to visitors — the former Electric Mountain visitor centre has permanently closed.
+The Llanberis Lake Railway runs along the shore of Llyn Padarn, and Padarn Country Park provides lakeside walking and the best viewpoint over the quarry face.

 The Snowdon Mountain Railway departs from the village centre on the A4086, the only rack-and-pinion mountain railway in Britain, climbing to within a short walk of the summit.
 The Llanberis Path — most popular of the six main walking routes up Snowdon — begins at the same end of the village.
 In summer, both car parks and the village itself fill early; the National Park's Snowdon Sherpa bus service reduces pressure and allows car-free access.
 Caernarfon is 8 miles west; Bangor 10 miles north.